Wuthering Heights by Emily Bronte.

 A heart wrenching story about love, loss, hate, revenge, innocence and betrayal, Wuthering Heights has many significant details and even more complex characters.
 More than one pair of characters share names and some have last names as first names, some do not even have last names.
 The story extends over two generations from childhood until adulthood and takes us through marriages, births and deaths without overwhelming the readers.

 I can not help but wonder about Heathcliff's love for Cathrine; does such extreme love truly exist in a real life human heart?
 A love that one would go through a lifetime of misery to overcome.
 Many of us fall in love, but eventually we either fall out of love or move on or get up, dust off the dirt from the fall and start walking again.
 Has anybody kept that passionate, throbbing, crazy, out of this world love in their heart just as it was there on the first day?
 I think the key word here is crazy, maybe you have to be crazy to fall in love that hard and stay down where you had fallen forever.
 Heathcliff committed acts that only a crazy person would do... for love.
 One time he dug Cathrine's grave and laid next to her corps just to be close to her.
 Is that romantic love or crazy lunatic behavior?
-There seems to be a fine line between crazy and in love
+There seems to be a fine line between crazy and in love.

 But the talent of a writer is to make you feel a character's pain and suffering and relate to him and last but not least to have empathy, root for him, want him to succeed... even if it is to ruin all the lives around him.
 Emily Bronte did that with Heathcliff.